Calcaxis

 Working Days Calculator

-Calculate business days between dates or add working days to find project end dates
+Calculate business days between dates or add working days to a start date with optional holiday exclusions.

 Holidays (Optional)